Collapse job details

 - Attention to detail and commitment to accuracy

 - Proficiency in Microsoft Outlook, Word, PowerPoint, and Excel, strong familiarity with the Internet and online research tools, and basic knowledge of social media

-- Basic knowledge of the Humane Society Legislative Fund by reading hslf.org for necessary background information
+- Basic knowledge of Humane Society Legislative Fund

 - Able to work well independently and use good judgment

-Priority consideration is given to those who can commit to 40 hours per week for 12 weeks.
-This internship is unpaid; however, we offer our interns a metro card to cover commuting costs and course credit can be arranged if applicable.”
+Interns are expected to commit to 20 hours per week for 12 weeks, subject to discussion.
+This internship is unpaid; however, we offer our interns a metro card to cover commuting costs and course credit can be arranged if applicable.
 Interns must pass a criminal background check and sign a waiver and release of liability.
-The position is located in our Washington, D.C., office.

 "Interning for HSLF gave me the opportunity to participate behind the scenes to get legislation passed.
 This internship is a great fit for someone wanting to hone a variety of skills, including memo writing, donor relations, event coordination, and data analysis, with opportunities to take on additional projects.
 Your supervisors and other staff go above and beyond to make sure you get an excellent experience.” –Caroline H., Spring 2018 Political Intern